16EAGLE/basemaps/README.md

 ## Related packages

-If you are interested in obtaining basemaps, you also may want to have a look at [`ceramic`](https://github.com/hypertidy/ceramic), an R package developed by Micheal Sumner with a similar goal.
+If you are interested in obtaining basemaps, you also may want to have a look at [`ceramic`](https://github.com/hypertidy/ceramic), an R package developed by Michael Sumner with a similar goal.

 The underpinning code of `basemaps` was originally developed for [`moveVis`](http://movevis.org) and has been detached to allow its general use.